 5 signs that your dog has allergies

-Allergies in dogs are caused by an overreaction from the dog's immune system.
-Normally, the immune system protects the body against dangerous bacteria and viruses, but if the dog is allergic, the immune system instead reacts to harmless particles (allergens).
-The body then produces excessive amounts of antibodies, which leads to physical problems in the dog.
+Allergies in dogs are caused by an overreaction of the dog's immune system.
+Normally, the immune system protects the body against dangerous bacteria and viruses - but if the dog is allergic, the immune system reacts instead to harmless particles (allergens).
+The body then produces excessive amounts of antibodies - which leads to physical problems in the dog.

-Certain breeds are more prone to allergies than others, but all dogs can develop allergies.
-About one in ten dogs is affected by allergies, and the symptoms are often seen before the dog is three years old.
+Some breeds are more prone to allergies than others – but all dogs can develop allergies.
+About one in ten dogs is affected by allergies – and symptoms are often seen before the dog is three years old.

 Table of contents